 Choosing the right fats and oils in your food preparation has a dramatic impact on your health.
 There is much information and misinformation on what constitutes healthy fats.
-This chart simplifies the best choices of fats for cooking, fats that should not be heated, and which to avoid altogether.
+This Guide to Fats and Oils chart simplifies the best choices of fats for cooking, fats that should not be heated, and which to avoid altogether.

 It took our health community decades to recognize the dangers of trans fats in margarine and other butter replacements.
 And only recently are the anti-inflammatory and immune enhancing benefits of coconut oil, a saturated fat, being publicized.
 How long do we need to wait until “heart-healthy” vegetable oils are recognized for its inflammatory effects and as a major contributor to modern disease?

 Do what healthy traditional societies free of disease have done for generations, eat fats from foods that nature provides, including the highly stable animal and tropical fats and avoid industrial, factory – made processed fats and oils.